-- 2.1 The process of preparing, reviewing and implementing the Remuneration Policy is subject to effective measures to manage potential conflicts of interests, including the involvement of independent board members, external advisors and relevant market benchmarks.
-The Remuneration Committee submits its proposal for any amendments to the Board of Directors for its approval. - The Remuneration Policy is reviewed once a year by the Board of Directors based on recommendations from its Remuneration Committee, to make sure that there is a reasonable consistency between the remuneration for Executive Management and Board of Directors, the Company's short and long-term goals and shareholder interests on an overall level.
-In making its recommendations, the Remuneration Committee will among other things take into account Pandora's short-term and long-term strategic opportunities and challenges in the jewellery industry, the external corporate governance environment, feedback from Executive Management, insights from the talent market, engagement with shareholders and proxy advisory bodies as well as the general alignment with employee remuneration across the Group.
+The Remuneration Committee submits its proposal for any amendments to the Board of Directors for its approval The process of preparing, reviewing and implementing the Remuneration Policy is subject to effective measures to manage potential conflicts of interests, including the involvement of independent board members, external advisors and relevant market benchmarks.
+The Remuneration Committee submits its proposal for any amendments to the Board of Directors for its approval.

+The Remuneration Policy is reviewed once a year by the Board of Directors based on recommendations from its Remuneration Committee, to make sure that there is a reasonable consistency between the remuneration for Executive Management and Board of Directors, the Company's short and long-term goals and shareholder interests on an overall level.
+In making its recommendations, the Remuneration Committee will among other things take into account Pandora's short-term and longterm strategic opportunities and challenges in the jewellery industry, the external corporate governance environment, feedback from Executive Management, insights from the talent market, engagement with shareholders and proxy advisory bodies as well as the general alignment with employee remuneration across the Group.
 Any material changes to the Remuneration Policy will be submitted for approval by the shareholders at a general meeting.
-The Remuneration Policy will in any case be submitted for approval at a general meeting every fourth year. - 2.3 When reviewing the Policy, the Remuneration Committee may consult with Executive Management, but Executive Management has no decision-making power in that regard. - It is the Board of Directors' assessment that conflicts of interest in connection with the determination of the Policy are minimised and managed.
+The Remuneration Policy will in any case be submitted for approval at a general meeting every fourth year.

+When reviewing the Policy, the Remuneration Committee may consult with Executive Management, but Executive Management has no decision-making power in that regard.

+It is the Board of Directors' assessment that conflicts of interest in connection with the determination of the Policy are minimised and managed.
 This assessment is based on the fact that (i) the Policy primarily concerns the remuneration of Executive Management, (ii) the Remuneration Committee is a sub-committee of the Board of Directors and relies on national and international market precedent and practice on board remuneration, (iii) the Board of Directors' total remuneration is subject to vote by the Company's shareholders at a general meeting, and (iv) that any material changes to the Policy are subject to vote by the shareholders at a general meeting.

-3. REMUNERATION OF THE BOARD OF DIRECTORS
+BOARD OF DIRECTORS

-3.1 The key elements of the policy for remuneration of the Board of Directors are set out below.
+The key elements of the policy for remuneration of the Board of Directors are set out in the table opposite.